-When you register your travel with ISU, you will be enrolled in the university's International Travel & Emergency Insurance and will have access to a global 24/7 emergency assistance hotline managed by AXA Assist.
-This hotline can help you find a place for medical treatment, advise you in security threats, help you evacuate after a natural disaster, and more.
+When you register your travel with ISU, you will be enrolled in the university's International Travel & Emergency Insurance and will have access to global 24/7 emergency assistance.
+On Call International provides 24/7 phone and live chat assistance to help you find a place for medical treatment, advise you in security threats, help you evacuate after a natural disaster, and more.

 ISU Risk Management Urgent Phone